stevearmstrong-dev/stevearmstrong-dev/README.md

 <div width="100%" align="center"><a href="https://github.com/stevearmstrong-dev/cardiovascular-disease-risk-prediction" align="left"><img align="left" width="45%" src="https://github-readme-stats.vercel.app/api/pin/?username=stevearmstrong-dev&repo=cardiovascular-disease-risk-prediction&title_color=0891b2&text_color=ffffff&icon_color=0891b2&bg_color=1c1917&hide_border=true&locale=en" /></a></div><br /><br /><br /><br /><br /><br /><br />

+* If you like what you see, and have a job for me, I'd be so down for an opportunity to collaborate!
+If I don't meet all the skills that you're looking for, I'd still say to give this wonderkid a go!
+I haven't dissappointed so far in my career :) and I learn like a sponge from everyone with a lot of enthusiasm!

-* 🌍  I'm based in Halifax, NovaScotia, Canada.
-I'm open to Work and willing to relocate to anywhere in Canada as long as I get an opportunity to learn, grow and make a difference.
+* 🌍  I'm based in Halifax, NovaScotia, Canada and I'm open to Work and willing to relocate to anywhere in Canada as long as I get an opportunity to learn, grow and make a difference!
-* ✉️  You can contact me at [steve@stevearmstrong.org](mailto:steve@stevearmstrong.org)
+* ✉️  Feel free to reach out to me at [steve@stevearmstrong.org](mailto:steve@stevearmstrong.org)